Prototype development of Sojol's helical fan

 So after an unsuccessful global hunt for a fan, Sojol developed its own very unique fan.

 This fan/pump belongs to an entirely new family.
-With tests so far showing that it can out-perform centrifugal, axial and even mixed flow fans, it is likely to be widely taken up in the future in many fields including in the renewable energy sector such as wind or tidal energy.
+With tests so far showing that it can out-perform centrifugal, axial and even mixed flow fans, it is likely to be widely taken up in the future in many fields including in the renewable energy sector.